njanakiev/njanakiev.github.io/_posts/2017-03-02-covariance-matrix.md

 In this article we saw the relationship of the covariance matrix with linear transformation which is an important building block for understanding and using [PCA](https://en.wikipedia.org/wiki/Principal_component_analysis), [SVD](https://en.wikipedia.org/wiki/Singular_value_decomposition), the [Bayes Classifier](https://en.wikipedia.org/wiki/Naive_Bayes_classifier), the [Mahalanobis distance](https://en.wikipedia.org/wiki/Mahalanobis_distance) and other topics in statistics and pattern recognition.
 I found the covariance matrix to be a helpful cornerstone in the understanding of the many concepts and methods in pattern recognition and statistics.

 Many of the matrix identities can be found in [The Matrix Cookbook](http://www2.imm.dtu.dk/pubdb/views/edoc_download.php/3274/pdf/imm3274.pdf).
-The relationship between SVD, PCA and the covariance matrix are elegantly shown in this [question](http://math.stackexchange.com/questions/3869/what-is-the-intuitive-relationship-between-svd-and-pca) and this [question](http://stats.stackexchange.com/questions/134282/relationship-between-svd-and-pca-how-to-use-svd-to-perform-pca).
-Some further explanations on PCA with python can be found in the article on [Change of Basis](https://people.duke.edu/~ccc14/sta-663/PCASolutions.html).
+The relationship between SVD, PCA and the covariance matrix are elegantly shown in this [question](http://math.stackexchange.com/questions/3869/what-is-the-intuitive-relationship-between-svd-and-pca).